eslint/eslint/docs/src/rules/no-restricted-imports.md

 This configuration restricts imports not just from `import-foo` using `path`, but also `import-foo/bar` and `import-foo/baz` using `patterns`.

-Because the patterns follow the `gitignore`-style, if you want to reinclude any particular module this can be done by prefixing a negation (`!`) mark in front of the pattern.
-(Negated patterns should come last in the array because order is important.)
+To re-include a module when using `gitignore-`style patterns, add a negation (`!`) mark before the pattern.
+(Make sure these negated patterns are placed last in the array, as order matters)

 ```json
 "no-restricted-imports": ["error", {
     "patterns": ["import1/private/*", "import2/*", "!import2/good"]
 }]
 ```

+You can also use regular expressions to restrict modules (See the [`regex` option](#regex)), which can make re-including specific modules easier.

 Examples of **incorrect** code for `patterns` option: